tsyuding/EntityFramework.Utilities/README.md

     delete all entities with a: 254ms
     delete all entities: 5634ms

-## Reporting bugs and feature requests

-You can do that by preferebly creating an issue here on GitHub or chat me up on twitter @MikaelEliasson

 ## Installing

 Right now this only works for DbContext.
 If anyone want to make a failing test or provide a sample project for any of the other variants it will probably be easy to fix.

 ### EF 6.1.3+

-Any package from 0.2.0 and up should work.
+Any package from 1.0.3 and up should work.

 Nuget package https://www.nuget.org/packages/RudeySH.EFUtilities/